 “There was no vote-taking on the summer committee, no recommendations made, and we never fully discussed the pros and cons of the things we were tasked to look at,” Henson said.

-She and Roper said there are strong feelings among the state education administration that independent schools shouldn’t get public funds for any reason.
-They expect the summer report to hit the fan in January, when the legislative session begins.
+Vilaseca and Roper said there are strong feelings in the state education administration that independent schools shouldn’t get public funds.
+They expect the summer report to hit the fan in January when the legislative session begins.